Estimated reading time: 13 minutes

 Web.md

-We made a trip to Shoppers Drug Mart on a 20x the points day to read product labels.
+We traveled to Shoppers Drug Mart on a 20x points day to read product labels.

-After finding all the products she uses contains limonene, we had to replace everything.
+After discovering that all her products contained Limonene, we had to replace everything.

 - Shampoo